HOME

 ~Courtney

-Rebel, pictured right, is the only wild caught critter that we've kept.
-We received a call from a family who found the snake in their backyard in Corpus Christi, Texas.
+Rebel, pictured right, is a wild caught critter we decided to keep to show people that these guys aren't dangerous to humans.
+We received a call from a family who found this snake in their backyard in Corpus Christi, Texas.
 Many people are afraid of snakes and will kill them.
 Great Plains Rat snakes may be mistaken for rattlesnakes, a common venomous snake in Texas.
-Great Plains Rat Snakes are naturally non-venomous.
 All snakes help by keeping the rodent population under control.

 There are 8 species of skinks in Texas.
 Skinks are beneficial to gardens because they eat many insects.